This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Understanding what damages your brain health diet is as important as knowing what helps.
 Here are the biggest dietary mistakes I see:

-The vision support ingredients in Bright Mind – Lutein, Zeaxanthin, and Astaxanthin – help protect against another modern dietary issue: excessive screen exposure without adequate eye-protective nutrients.
+Vision support ingredients like Lutein, Zeaxanthin, and Astaxanthin help protect against another modern dietary issue: excessive screen exposure without adequate eye-protective nutrients.
 With average screen time exceeding 7 hours daily, this protection becomes crucial for maintaining cognitive function.

 Omega-3 Fatty Acids and Brain Health